BALIST0N/HogsOfWarEditor/README.md

 Extractor function : Convert any asset of the game into modern format : .GLB for models, .opus for audio, .png for textures...

+found out how to swap map in the exe, i need to adapt the tool to be able to modify what map on what mission

 <details>
   <summary>TODO :  </summary>

 - stairs (prisms models) are rotated wrongly ?